CARE & MAINTENANCE RECOMMENDATIONS

 - Spray a thin even layer.
 The fabric does not need not be soaked in order to have an effect.
 Then allow to dry before use.

 - Use a clean cloth moistened with ethanol when drying, as if to wipe off any other surface.
 Allow to dry before use.

+Since alcohol evaporates, it is not necessary to wipe away disinfectant with a clean cloth and water.
 Note that by disinfecting the fabric, some color bleaching may occur.
 Use neutral ethanol as pink ethanol can color the fabric.
 Ethanol can also damage the fabric's flame retardant properties.

 The natural surface layer of the wool fiber is less favorable for microorganisms.
 Wool is known to have antimicrobial properties that inhibit the growth of various types of microorganisms, such as mold, bacteria and viruses.
 It is important to keep wool dry as water plays a key role in wool fiber's relation to microbes.